lurumad/head-first-design-patterns/README.md

-head-first-design-patterns
+Head First Design Patterns
 ==========================

-Head First Design Patterns in C#
+Head First Design Patterns from Java to C#.
+For the moment only available:

+* Strategy
+* Observer
+* Decorator